Jethro85/Paper-Review/DeepInspect- A Black-box Trojan Detection and Mitigation Framework for Deep Neural Networks.md

 D(x + G(z, t)) = t.
 (2)

+![Screen Shot 2019-12-10 at 12.11.51 AM.png-41.3kB][1]

-The above picture shows the high-level overview of our trigger generator.
+The above picture shows the high-level overview of the trigger generator.

 Recall that DeepInspect deploys the pre-trained model as the fixed discriminator D. As such, **the key challenge of trigger generation is to formulate the loss to train the conditional generator**.
 Since the threat model assumes that the input dimension and the number of output classes are known to the defender, he can find a feasible topology of G that yields triggers ∆ with a consistent shape as the inversed input x.